US Orders Only: $8.95 Flat Rate

 Replaced Boards in the Wood Walls

-This is an optional step that you would perform after staining/painting the model.
-This step paints or stains some of the individual boards on your model, making them stand out as if they were recently replaced.
-Using a brush, paint/stain some individual boards, causing them to get darker and showing a sharp contrast to the lighter boards.
+This is an optional step to perform after staining/painting the model.
+This step paints or stains selected boards on your model, making them appear as if they were recently replaced.
+Using a brush, paint/stain individual boards, causing them to darken and creating a sharp contrast with the lighter boards.

 This step should only be attempted after thoroughly practicing the process on a piece of scrap, as this can ultimately damage your model.
-This technique involves wiping on a coat or two of your dirty/used Dio-Sol or Thinner on the surface of the completed, painted, and weathered model.
+This technique involves applying one or two coats of your dirty/used Dio-Sol or Thinner to the surface of the completed, painted, and weathered model.
 Remember that you are applying a thinner; too much will damage your model.
 Again…PRACTICE FIRST on scrap wood.
-What this technique will provide is that it will alleviate too much of sharp contrast between the boards, unless you are waning that just replaced and painted look on the individual boards.
-It will also tone down your paint job to look old and weathered.
+This technique will minimize that sharp contrast between the boards unless you want that just replaced and painted look on the individual boards.
+It will also tone down your paint job, giving it an older, weathered appearance.

 Wood Dry-rot

-Take a look at some old wooden buildings near you.
-Notice that some lower boards are broken away or have a rough surface.
-This could be caused by dry rot in an actual building.
-Dry-rot is typically located along the ground or near areas where water may collect, such as near a faucet, under eves, or by gutters.
+Look at some old wooden buildings near you.
+Notice that some lower boards are broken or have a rough surface.
+This could be caused by dry rot.
+Dry rot is typically located along the ground or near areas where water may collect, such as near a faucet, under eaves, or by gutters.
 To achieve this look, rough up the lower boards in spots by gently passing your modeling knife repeatedly along the boards parallel with the scribed lines.
-Do not overdo this unless you want to show a building that is in bad disrepair.
+Do not overdo this unless you want to depict a building in poor disrepair.

 Broken Wood Boards

-Using your modeling knife, cut out a section of a board at the board joints or along their edges.
-If your building does not have an interior or framing, add a 2x4 stud or two inside next to a window or door or any location where someone can see inside the building.
+Using your modeling knife, cut out a section of the board at the joints or along the edges.
+If your building does not have an interior or framing, add a 2x4 stud or two inside next to a window or door, or any location where someone can see inside the building.
 This will provide the illusion that your building is complete with interior framing.

 Wood Knots

-Knots in wood are achieved by putting the point of your modeling knife into a board where you want a knot and gently twisting as you would a hand drill.
+Knots in wood are created by inserting the point of your modeling knife into the board where you want the knot and gently twisting, as you would with a hand drill.
 Do not overdo this.
 When done, add some gain detail around the knot to make it stand out more.
-Using your modeling knife pass the point along the board parallel with the board until you get to the knot, then go around the knot.
+Using your modeling knife, pass the point along the board parallel with the board until you get to the knot, then go around the knot.
 When you reach the other side of the knot, continue your parallel line and fade out.
 Continue this above and below the knot, fading the grains out the farther you get away from the knot.
-NOTE: This technique is difficult to see in HO and N Scale and may not be worthwhile.
+NOTE: This technique is difficult to see in HO Scale and may not be worthwhile.

 Mud and Dirt Splatter

-Mud and dirt splash from the ground after rain or snow darkens or stains the lower portions of a building.
+Mud and dirt splash from the ground after rain or snow, darkening or staining the lower portions of a building.
 This is especially prevalent when the ground around the building is dirt or when the building is next to a dirt road.
-Remember not to apply the splash on walls next to a grassy area or paving.
+Remember not to apply the splash on walls adjacent to grassy areas or paving.

 Roofs and Bird Droppings

 Take a look at the buildings around where you live.
 Notice the evidence that birds have been there from the whitish or off-white colored bird droppings on the roof peaks, ledges, or even streaked down the side of the walls in extreme cases.
-A few properly placed off-white or whitish-colored drops on your kit will show that people and birds are in your layout.
-If you only want to give the appearance of bird life, do not overdo the droppings.
-Finally, if you can find a couple of birds in your scale sitting, add them to the building’s roof line or a ledge.
+A few strategically placed off-white or whitish drops on your kit will indicate that people and birds are present in your layout.
+If you only want to create the appearance of bird life, avoid overdoing the droppings.
+Finally, if you can find a couple of birds in your Scale sitting, add them to the building’s roof line or a ledge.

 A Broken Window

-Using your hobby knife, scratch the window to indicate a cracked window or cut the window material to reveal a broken window.
-Remember that cracked windows can be found in many buildings and are never fixed.
-However, completely broken-out windows are more for abandoned buildings, sheds, or outbuildings.
+Using your hobby knife, scratch the window to indicate a crack, or cut the window material to simulate a broken window.
+Remember that cracked windows can be found in many buildings and are often left broken.
+However, completely broken-out windows are typically found in abandoned buildings, sheds, or outbuildings.
 Remember to use this trick on only a few buildings.
 Let your viewers find the cracks and broken windows.

 Doors and Windows

 Open a few doors and windows on your buildings unless it's cold on your layout.
 This helps give the impression that someone is home.
-Also, with an open door, make sure that if you can see inside, there is something to look at, like a chair or table by the door or window or maybe a rug by the front door.
-Do not forget a carpet outside the front or back door to wipe your muddy shoes before entering the building.
+Also, with an open door, ensure that if you can see inside, there is something to look at, such as a chair or table by the door or window, or perhaps a rug by the front door.
+Please remember to wipe your muddy shoes on a carpet outside the front or back door before entering the building.

-Do not forget curtains, blinds, drapes, or shutters on windows.
-These can be simple colored paper or fabric..
+Do not forget curtains, blinds, drapes, or shutters for your windows.
+These can be simple colored paper or fabric.

 Weeds Around Buildings and Structures

-Weeds pile up and grow next to buildings and structures.
+Weeds pile up and grow alongside buildings and structures.
 Look outside your house, see where they grow, and place them around your structures.
-The weeds can be purchased commercially from several hobby manufacturers or make your own.
+Weeds can be purchased commercially from several hobby manufacturers, or you can make your own.
 Remember that weeds look different depending on the location you model.
-Some are bright green, dark green, and light brown when they dry out later in the summer.
-Some even have yellow, purple, or whatever color flowers on them.
+Some are bright green, while others are dark green (or light brown when they dry out later in the summer).
+Some even have a yellow, purple, or other color tinge.
 The flowers can be made by applying paint to the weed material.
 I stress again, do not overdo it.
-If you look at a field of weeds, you can see the hint of color from the flowers (unless you are making sunflowers or fields of lavender).
+If you look at a field of weeds, you can see the hint of color from the flowers, unless you are looking at fields of sunflowers or lavender.
 Tall grasses can be made from the bristles of old paintbrushes.
 Local Arts and Crafts stores near you might sell dried flowers for arrangements.
 Parts of these dried flowers can be used to model weeds on your layout.

 Stuff Around Buildings

 We are all guilty of it.
-Collecting stuff and having it sit around the house or building.
-The stuff could be old cars, parts of cars, oil drums, leftover lumber from some past project, piles of weeds or even weeds next to the buildings, that old rusty refrigerator or stove you replaced, cans, bottles, and newspapers.
+Collecting items and leaving them around the house or building.
+The stuff could be old cars, vehicle parts, oil drums, leftover lumber from a past project, piles of weeds, weeds growing next to buildings, that old rusty refrigerator or stove you replaced, cans, bottles, and newspapers.
 You get the point.
 Walk around your house and town and see what we leave on the ground.
 If you want the appearance that people live on your layout, put “Stuff” out to weather and rust .

 Roofs

-As we generally look down on our layouts from above, make sure that you pay attention to the roofs.
+When viewing our layouts from above, make sure you pay attention to the roofs.
 Roofs age and leak over the years, indicated by patch repairs to tar paper, metal roofs, and shingles that look newer than the surrounding areas.
-Also, maybe the neighbor kids threw something on the roof like a ball.
+Additionally, it's possible that the neighbor kids threw something onto the roof, such as a ball.
 How about a television (TV) antenna?
-Cable TV may not have been around when your model was built, but maybe a TV antenna was..
+Cable TV may not have been available when your model was built, but a TV antenna might have been.

 Signs on Buildings

 Many companies offer decals or cardstock signs, or you can make your own.
 Take a look at photos of buildings from the era you model.
 Notice the signs.
-They were everywhere and in every condition to “just put up” to “been there for years and can barely read the sign.”.
+They were everywhere and in every condition to “just put up” to “been there for years and can barely read the si Many companies offer decals or cardstock signs; alternatively, you can create your own.
+Take a look at photos of buildings from the same era as you are modeling.
+Notice the signs.
+They were everywhere, in every condition, from “just put up” to “been there for years and can barely read the sign".

 Out Buildings and Support Buildings/Structures.

-By adding these to an existing main building or structure, that area becomes a scene where the visitor can look at the area, not just a simple building.
+By adding these to an existing main building or structure, this area becomes a space where visitors can explore the little details.

 Figures, Animals and Vehicles

-These items help to provide life to your building or structure.
+These items help bring your building or structure to life.
 How often do you find a Gas Station or Garage without people, maybe a dog or cat, and a car in for repair or being worked on?
 Never!
 Perhaps the car is up on jack stands with one or two wheels removed.
 You could have the mechanic under the car with just their legs sticking out.
 If you have a vehicle with a detailed engine compartment, raise or remove the hood.
-If you remove the hood, place it on some saw horses so it is not just lying on the ground.
+If you remove the hood, place it on sawhorses so it is not just lying on the ground.
 Ensure the engine is dirty, as many model vehicles have shiny chrome engines.
-Don’t forget to open a vehicle door or trunk if possible
+Don’t forget to open a vehicle door or trunk if possible.

 Fence and gates

 Fences establish accent boundaries for homes, keep animals and livestock in, and keep people out.
-Each fence is different and, depending on the funds or materials available, vastly differs from location to location.
-They can be wood, rocks, wire, metal poles, or whatever.
-You do not have to have a complete fence for your building, but just a partial to give the impression of a larger fenced area.
-Do not forget a gate next to the house or to allow vehicles in.
+Each fence is different and, depending on available funds or materials, varies widely from location to location.
+They can be made of wood, stone, wire, metal poles, or other materials.
+You don't need a complete fence around your building; just a partial one to give the impression of a larger fenced area.
+Do not forget the personal or vehicle gate next to the house.

 Your next trip to the store….